Skip to main content

 Morrison interpreted this as follows:

-This attitude is different from “living to work” in two ways: your self-worth is not determined by your work, and that your personal life is more important than your work.
-Take your work seriously, but remember that you’re doing it so that you can go home and do the things that truly make you happy — spending time with family, having fun with friends, and enjoying leisure activities.
+This attitude is different from “living to work” in two ways: your self-worth is not determined by your work, and your personal life is more important than your work.
+Take your work seriously, but remember that you’re doing it so that you can go home and do the important things — spending time with family, having fun with friends, and enjoying leisure activities.

 The problem with work-life balance is the assumption that work and life can’t mix.
-For the sake of argument, let’s define work as the things you have to do, including studying for school and doing taxes, in addition to working for money.
-In the context of work-life balance, life is what you choose to do, like spending time with friends and family.
-Work-life balance assumes that what you have to do and what you want to do are mutually exclusive.
-But they don’t have to be.
+You don’t have to spend half of your waking hours doing something you don’t love.
+In the work-life balance framework, work is the things you have to do, like studying, taxes, and working for money, and life is what you choose to do, like spending time with friends and family.
+But what you have to do and what you want to don’t have to be mutually exclusive.

-Something special happens when you do focused work for a long time2.
-You get addicted.
-You don’t notice it, but you’re much more efficient than usual.
-You’re so immersed that work that would normally be tedious is somehow enjoyable.
-Before you know it, sunlight is pouring through the windows, and you realize you’ve spent all night working, not because you had to, but because you wanted to.
+Something special sometimes happens when I do focused work for a long time.2 I get addicted.
+I’m making progress and I find myself enjoying work that’s normally tedious.
+Before I know it, sunlight is pouring through the windows, and I realize I’ve spent all night working, not because I had to, but because I wanted to.

-If your work is exciting and meaningful, it doesn’t feel like work.
-Work like this makes you feel alive.
-It defies the diminishing productivity problem — If you love your work, you can work long hours without losing productivity because you’re having fun.
-You’d have trouble finding a professional athlete who doesn’t love their job, because pain and effort required to get there is too much for someone who isn’t deeply in love with the sport.
-The way to escape work-life balance is doing work that you love.
+If you’re making a lot of progress on work that is exciting and meaningful, it doesn’t feel like work.
+It makes you feel alive.
+This kind of work defies the diminishing productivity problem.
+If you love what you do, you can work long hours without losing productivity because having fun gives you energy.
+For professional athletes, loving your job is a prerequisite, because the pain and effort required to get there is too much for someone who isn’t addicted.
+Falling in love with your work allows you to escape the work-life balance framework and work hard while having a good time.

 Unfortunately, it’s not that easy to be passionate about work.
 It has to come naturally.
 Even if you love your job in theory, usually life gets in the way and working is a drag in practice.

 Last summer, I was a mechanical design intern at an amazing robotics company called Mujin.
 The engineering I got to do was awesome.
 I was designing complex mechanisms, getting them manufactured, and assembling and testing them myself.
 On paper, this was my dream job.
-But after a month of working all day every day I started getting tired of it.
-Sometimes I wanted to work and sometimes I didn’t, but I had to show up on time every day anyway.
-As an intern, I have friends on the team and I wouldn’t be at the company for long enough to see my projects make it to production.
+But after a month of working I started getting tired of it.
+Sometimes I really wanted to work and sometimes I really didn’t, but I had to show up on time every day anyway.

 My teammates on MIT Motorsports are also my closest friends at MIT.
 Working together is fun.
 We joke around and support each other in a way that isn’t possible in a typical work environment.
 We go on ski trips and celebrate holidays together.
 And most importantly, the late nights in shop and the hard work that everyone put in built up strong camaraderie and mutual respect.